 including When including is used as a preposition, as it often is, it must be followed by a noun, pronoun or noun clause, not by a preposition.
 So Iran needs more investment, including for its tired oil industry is ungrammatical.
-The sentence should be rephrased, perhaps, as Iran, including its tired oil industry, needs more investment.
+The sentence should be rephrased, perhaps, as Iran, including its tired oil industry, needs more investment; or, Iran needs more investment, especially for its tired oil industry.